 The Access Control List

-Very frankly, this Joomla native feature is a fantastic one.
+Very frankly, this Joomla native feature is a fantastic one and maybe the main reason why Joomla is an obvious choice.
 And also one of the most powerful of this CMS.
 As I remember, it was added in 2011 with the Joomla 1.7 version.
+Some others CMS still don't have it as native, ten years later...

 The ACL (Access Control List) gives you the possibility to grant access to users to your content based on their level.
 This is really useful when it's comes for a structure project like an administration, an intranet, a large enterprise, etc.